szelongq/tp/docs/UserGuide.md

 * The index cannot exceed the length of the employee list.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd employee in the employee book.
+* `list` followed by `delete 2` deletes the 2nd employee in HeRon.
 * `find n/Betsy` followed by `delete 1` deletes the 1st employee in the results of the `find` command.

 #### Clearing all entries : `clear`

-Clears all entries from the employee book.
+Clears all entries from HeRon.

 Format: `clear`